Any text editor may be used to prepare an Ada program. If

-used, the optional Ada mode may be helpful in laying out the program.)
+used, the optional Ada mode may be helpful in laying out the program.
+The

 program text is a normal text file.
-We will assume in our initial
+We will suppose in our initial

 example that you have used your editor to prepare the following